EderSantana/blog/README.md

 # blog
 Best Technical Blog NA+BR
 Welcome to my blog.
-If this does not have enough Bootstrap3 for you, well I'm sorry!
+If this doesn't have enough Bootstrap3 for you, I'm sorry!

 ## Posts